Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Car insurance companies set their premiums, or the cost you pay for coverage, based on factors that have been proven to make a difference to claim rates.
 For example, you might receive a discount for having a car alarm installed or for driving an electric car.

 Premiums are higher for younger drivers because the chances of them being involved in an accident are statistically higher.
 To make matters worse, under-25 drivers are also statistically more likely to be speed offenders, which means accidents involving young drivers are more dangerous and more likely to happen.

-Others factors include whether you park on the street or in a garage, what color your car is, how easy is it to get spare parts, whether you have any car modifications and more.
+Others factors include your car’s make and model, whether you park on the street or in a garage, how easy is it to repair and more.